LINDGRENBA/pdx-businesses/README.md

 * Open the project in Visual Studio Code or a code editor of your choosing.
 * Once the project is open, select **Terminal** from the toolbar at the top of the window - a terminal should open at the bottom of the window.
 * Place your cursor in the terminal and navigate into the project directory by typing the command `cd PdxBusiness` and hitting **enter**.
-* Once you have navigated into the project directory, type the following commands into the terminal one at a time, hitting enter after each command and waiting for the commands to finish running.
+* Once you have navigated into the project directory, type the following commands into the terminal one at a time, hitting **enter** after each command and waiting for the commands to finish running.
   1. `dotnet restore`
   2. `dotnet clean`
   3. `dotnet build`
-* If these three commands complete successfully, you are now able to enter the command `dotnet run` and then hit enter.
+* If these three commands complete successfully, you are now able to enter the command `dotnet run` and then hit **enter**.
 This will start a server for the project.
 You are now ready to query the API.
 * When you are finished, to close the server, select `Ctrl + C` on your keyboard for Windows or `Cmd + C` on a Mac.

 ## Querying the API